jack-kraus/Javascript-Projects/README.md

 * HTML and CSS for basic page layout
 * JavaScript for drawing on HTML5 Canvas as well as game logic
 * JQuery for interacting with the DOM

+## Features
+* Works on mobile and desktop
+* Adapts to screen sizes
+* Animated background
+* Level Transitions